Facts about Eric Carle

 The first book he illustrated, written by Bill Martin, Jr., was Brown Bear, Brown Bear, What Do You See?
 (1967).

-Carle then wrote and illustrated 1, 2, 3 To The Zoo (1968), and has been publishing children’s books ever since.
+Carle then wrote and illustrated 1, 2, 3 To The Zoo (1968), the first of more than 70 books that he created during his career.

-His distinctive collage-illustration has made his books instantly recognizable, and he has won numerous awards throughout his career.
+His distinctive collage-illustration made his books instantly recognizable, and he won numerous awards throughout his career.

 Some of Carle’s most popular titles are The Mixed-Up Chameleon (1975), The Very Busy Spider (1984), The Very Quiet Cricket (1990) and The Very Lonely Firefly (1995).